PritamChakrabortyShuvo/JavaScript-Hub/01_The-JS-Handbook.md

 - Variables declared with **`let`** and **`const`** inside **`{}`** are only available in that block.ss in JavaScript
 - **`var`** ignores block scope, so it's function-scoped.

+### Global vs Local Scope Conflict

+If a local variable has the same name as a global variable, the local one takes priority inside the function.

 ## 📌 Variables in JavaScript

 A variable is a container used to store data that can be referenced and manipulated in a program.